alexpadillarosas/3-Android-CreateYourBomb/README.md

 # Android-CreateYourBomb
 This Android project shows a way to pass Java objects between activities using Intents.

+Notice that to pass the object in this app, the object must implements the interface Serializable.

 ## User Interface controls used:
     ConstraintLayout
     TextView